JiyanBlack/Notes-Mastering-Basic-Algorithms/Chapter_3_Counting_101.md

 ## Case 3: dead race -- both leave and roots have the same asymptotic importance.
 logba == f(n)
 T(n) = n<sup>logba</sup>lgn

+# Three ways to find out recurrences:
+(1) repeatedly apply the original equation to unravel the recursive occurrences of T until you find a pattern;

+(2) guess a solution, and try to prove that it’s correct using induction;

+(3) for divide and conquer recurrences that fit one of the cases of the master theorem, simply use the corresponding solution.